 In situations where the mix position is not centered within that optimal overlapping listening area, you’ll get a lot of exercise running to the ideal listening position, listening for problems, running back to the mixer to correct the problems you heard, and then running back to the sweet spot to verify the problems were corrected.
 Obviously, this is not a desirable way to mix.

 Some modern mixers have solved this by allowing you to remotely control the mixer from an iPad or laptop.
 This allows the mixer to be placed pretty much anywhere in the sanctuary.
 This can save hundreds of dollars on long cable runs, because the mixer can even be placed at the side of the stage (also known as monitor position), while the front-of-house mix is controlled remotely from an iPad.
 This is especially great for mobile churches!

 Good news: You don’t have to stay at the mix position.
-UC Surface for iPad provides direct, wireless control of every StudioLive Series III and RML-series mixer function.
-Available free from the Apple App Store, UC Surface allows you to wirelessly control both the front-of-house and monitor mixes, input and output processing, routing, and more, from anywhere in the sanctuary, with just your mixer, an iPad, and a wireless router.
+UC Surface for iPad and Android provides direct, wireless control of every StudioLive Series III mixer function.
+Available free from the Apple App Store and Google PLAY Store, UC Surface allows you to wirelessly control both the front-of-house and monitor mixes, input and output processing, routing, and more, from anywhere in the sanctuary, with just your mixer, a tablet, and a wireless router.
 Even better, the volunteer running sound for your service doesn’t have to be isolated from the rest of the community.
 They can sit with their family and friends while mixing services right from their pew!

 Should we record our services?